 If a woman is pregnant and infected with HSV, it can be passed to the fetus during birth while passing through the woman’s infected birth canal.
 This is most likely to occur if a woman first becomes infected with HSV during pregnancy and in a woman who has her first outbreak late in pregnancy.
 But it also can occur during a recurrent outbreak in a woman who was infected before pregnancy, although the risk is much lower.

 If you have sores or warning signs of an outbreak at the time of delivery, you may need to have a cesarean delivery to reduce chance of infection.
 The decision depends on many factors, including where the sores are on your body and whether the fetus would come into contact with them during delivery.

 Yes, in most cases.
 The herpes virus cannot be passed to a baby through breast milk.
 However, the baby could get infected by touching a sore on your body.
 Make sure any sores that the baby could come into contact with are covered when you hold your baby or while breastfeeding.
 Wash your hands with soap and water before and after feeding your baby.
 If you have sores on your breast, you should not breastfeed your baby from that breast.

-Prodrome: A symptom that precedes the onset of a disease.
+Prodrome: A symptom that starts before the onset of a disease.

-Sexually Transmitted Infection (STI): An infection that is spread by sexual contact, including chlamydia, gonorrhea, human papillomavirus, herpes, syphilis, and human immunodeficiency virus (HIV, the cause of acquired immunodeficiency syndrome [AIDS]).
+Sexually Transmitted Infection (STI): An infection that is spread by sexual contact.
+Infections include chlamydia, gonorrhea, human papillomavirus (HPV), herpes, syphilis, and human immunodeficiency virus (HIV, the cause of acquired immunodeficiency syndrome (AIDS).